 About 45 minutes later, that’s exactly what we did.
 This meet-up was at the Frontierland Shootin’ Gallery.
 Since we’re well aware that the Gallery costs additional money to play, we’ve typically avoided it.
 However, I must say that the targets look pretty cool.
 Had we any cash, we might have given it a whirl.
 I was a bit dismayed to learn that it didn’t keep score, though.
 What’s the point in a game that doesn’t keep score?!?
 I am not some 6 year old who needs to be coddled by over-protective parents and a society that says kids are scarred if they lose, I want the thrill of victory and the agony of defeat.

-During our honeymoon, we met up with Henry Work, the developer for TouringPlans.com one evening.
+During our honeymoon, we met up with our friend Henry one evening.
 Shortly thereafter, I began writing for the TouringPlans.com Blog and working for TouringPlans.com on photo projects for the site.
 If you check out the mastheads at the top of each page, you might recognize some of the photos.
 With the exception of the Disneyland TouringPlans site and a couple other photos here and there, they’re mine.

 Anyway, at the gallery, we saw Henry (you’ll notice him in these photos as the one who is ridiculously tall) and he introduced us to Reilly, another TouringPlans.com staff member.
 After chatting briefly, I did some shooting–with my camera, before we headed on to the Haunted Mansion.
 The wait was something that seemed ridiculous to me (probably 20 minutes), but the entire group was doing it, so we thought, “what the heck.”
 It would turn out that a wait of 20 minutes would be pretty standard for the Haunted Mansion this trip.
 Odd, as I don’t think we’ve ever waited that long during the height of the summer season.
 I will explain my theory on this later.